-WINTER SESSION VISITING ARTISTS: MARY & TYCE OF DUO TRANSCEND
+WINTER/SPRING SESSION VISITING ARTISTS: MARY & TYCE OF DUO TRANSCEND

 They recently won the best overall performance and the audience choice awards for their duo trapeze act in The Aerial Acrobatic Arts Festival and performed the featured duo trapeze act in Cirque De La Mer at Sea World San Diego.